AlessandroStaffolani/react-mdc-starting-kit/README.md

 # React & Material Components starting-kit
-Starting application with all configuration necessary to use: React, Google Material Components, Scss, Jest and neutrinojs
+Starting application with all configuration necessary to use: React, Google Material Components, Scss, Jest, Flow and neutrinojs

 Versions used: